RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4fdur/

 "Overall, only about 10–12% of professors identify as conservative (and far fewer as MAGA-style conservatives)" sounds like a very limited view of the world.
 Is that true for Russia?
 Iran?
 Why do Reddit community messages all act like MAGA isn't a movement to be like Russia?
 Are people on Reddit convinced by Trump that the nation of Russia is a **hoax** or something?
-Did nobody ever study how Germany was in year 1933 and cmmpare it to how germany is in year 1993?
+Did nobody ever study how Germany was in year 1933 and compare it to how Germany is in year 1993?
 How the same nation can change?
 President Donald Trump was not running the USA in year 2012.
 Charlie Kirk was not a cult figure in year 2012.
 Just because things were like that in year 2012 does not mean we are not like Russia in September 2025.
-There is a complete fialure of media ecology understanding in USA right now.
+There is a complete failure of media ecology understanding in USA right now.
 People can not see how Japan 1942 is not the same as Japan in 1992.
 THINGS CHANGE!
 The "Dismissed" ending to the Reddit comment...

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4fx6g/